IBM/create-and-deploy-memcached-operator-using-go/README.md

 and from your terminal run the command to login to your cluster.

 If you haven't created a project, create a project by going to projects and clicking `Create Project`.
 From the terminal after you logged in change the project by running following in your terminal.

+Note: you can also use the `oc new-project <new-project-name>` command to create a new project.
+The below command simply switches you to an existing project.

 ```bash
 oc project <project name>